Aaron Small: New York Yankees

-Small began 2005 in the Yankees minor league system, pitching for Double-A Trenton and Triple-A Columbus.
+Small began 2005 in the Yankees minor league system, pitching for the Double-A Trenton Thunder and Triple-A Columbus Clippers.
 Due to injuries, he was called up to the Yankees to fill in, making his first start on July 20, which he won.

 Small recorded 10 major league victories without a loss.
 Small recorded his first major league complete game shutout, which came against the Oakland Athletics on September 3, 2005.
 His pitch count during the game was just over 110 and he struck out the last batter he faced, Dan Johnson, and Small received the baseball from catcher Jorge Posada as a remembrance.

 Small was the first Yankees pitcher to win his first 9 decisions since Tommy John in 1979, and became just the fourth pitcher in history to win at least 10 games without a loss, joining Tom Zachary, Dennis Lamp, and Howie Krist.
 He finished the 2005 season 10–0 with a 3.20 earned run average and 37 strikeouts.
 He was re-signed to a one-year, $1.2 million contract during the off-season.

 During 2006 spring training, Small injured his right hamstring.
 He missed the start of the season, but returned to the team on April 30, 2006.

-On June 17, 2006, Small was designated for assignment by the Yankees and was outrighted to Triple-A Columbus.
+On June 17, 2006, Small was designated for assignment by the Yankees and was outrighted to Columbus.